The Monastery of Sant Pere de Rodes (and how to get there)

 Most of the buildings which you can visit today were built during the tenth and eleventh centuries and are Romanesque although several architectural features differentiate the monastery from other buildings of the era.

-The collection of religious relics housed in the monastery meant that it soon became an important site for Christian pilgrims, firstly on their way to Rome and the Holy Land and later on their way to Santiago de Compostella.
+The collection of religious relics housed in the monastery meant that it soon became an important site for Christian pilgrims, firstly on their way to Rome and the Holy Land and later on their way to Santiago de Compostela.

 Panoramic view of Sant Pere de Rodes and El Port de la Selva